Clinical Practicum Placements

 Clinical Neuropsychology Service

-The Clinical Neuropsychology Service (CNS) provides comprehensive assessment of the cognitive functioning and neurological integrity of a wide range of adult inpatients and outpatients including those with medical (e.g., brain injury, stroke, neurodegenerative diseases), developmental (e.g., autistic spectrum, learning disorders), psychiatric (e.g., schizophrenia, mood/anxiety) and substance abuse disorders.
-The service emphasizes the neurobiological underpinnings of these conditions and attempts to integrate neuropsychological findings into the diagnostic and treatment considerations of the multidisciplinary team.
+The Clinical Neuropsychology Service (CNS) provides consultation-based services to all SJHH mental health and medical programs across inpatient and outpatient settings, including acute and tertiary psychiatry, developmental dual diagnosis, medicine, and neurology.
+Assessment focuses on the cognitive functioning and neurological integrity of a wide range of adult inpatients and outpatients including those with medical (e.g., brain injury, stroke, neurodegenerative diseases), developmental (e.g., autistic spectrum, learning disorders), psychiatric (e.g., schizophrenia, mood/anxiety) and substance abuse disorders.
+The service emphasizes a biopsychosocial approach towards assessment of these conditions and attempts to integrate neuropsychological findings into the diagnostic and treatment considerations of the multidisciplinary team.

 Training experiences may include: